FluroAsh/AshleyThompson_T1A3/README.md

 The current method to track this implementation plan will be done through a [Trello board](https://trello.com/b/W2bSAate/t1a3ashleythompson).

-> Your checklists for each feature should have at least 5 items.

 # Help Documentation
 ## Installation
 To install this application clone the repo into your current directory by using the `git clone` command: